-The updated Remuneration Policy for 2023, published on the Group's Intranet (France section), was validated by the Supervisory Board after a favourable opinion from the Remuneration Committee and the Executive Board.
+The updated Remuneration Policy for 2024, published on the Group's Intranet (France section), was validated by the Supervisory Board after a favourable opinion from the Executive Board and the Remuneration Committee.
 The Human Resources, Risk and Compliance Departments were involved in this latest update to the Remuneration Policy.
 It was subject to an independent review by the Internal Audit.